invictus-integration/docs-ifa/dashboard/dashboard-buildpipeline.md

 ### Powershell task

-Add a PowerShell task to the pipeline and name it **Pull Framework**, then point the script path to the powershell you downloaded at the beginning of this guide.
+Add a PowerShell task to the pipeline and name it **Pull Dashboard**, then point the script path to the powershell you downloaded at the beginning of this guide.

 Copy/paste the following arguments for the script: